DIM - Decoration Interieure Moderne

 RENE JOUBERT (? -d.
 1931) and PHILIPPE PETIT (1900-1945)

-The partnership of Rene Joubert and Phiippe Petit commenced in 1924 when Petit joined the already existing DIM.
+The partnership of Rene Joubert and Philippe Petit commenced in 1924 when Petit joined the already existing DIM.
 Together Joubert et Petit executed a wide range of commissions, always designing furniture of the finest quality which was produced in the firm's workshop.
 Joubert and Petit were traditionalists who took their inspiration often from Louis XVI or Restoration, their work was produced in small editions for an elite clientele.

 Warm woods which included rosewoods, walnut, and macassar ebony imparted their desired sense of luxury and decoration was provided by burled veneers with a pronounced grain.